Spinoco/fs2-http/README.md

   http.server(new InetSocketAddress("127.0.0.1", 9090))(service).run.unsafeRun()
 ```

-As you see the server creates simple `Stream[F,Unit]` that when run will bind to 127.0.0.1 port 9090 and with serve results of `service` function.
+As you see the server creates a simple `Stream[F,Unit]` that, when run, will bind itself to 127.0.0.1 port 9090 and will serve the results of the `service` function.
-Service function is defined as `(HttpRequestHeader, Stream[F, Body])  => Stream[F, HttpResponse[F]` and allows you to perform arbitrary functionality,
-all wrapped in `fs2.Stream`.
+The service function is defined as `(HttpRequestHeader, Stream[F, Body])  => Stream[F, HttpResponse[F]` and allows you to perform arbitrary functionality, all wrapped in `fs2.Stream`.

-Write server service function manually may be not fun and may result to quite unreadable and hardly to manage code.
+Writing a server service function manually may not be fun and may result in unreadable and hard to maintain code.
 As such the last component of fs2-http is server routing.

 ### HTTP Server Routing

-Server routing is micro-dsl language to allow fast monadic composition of parser, that is essentially function `(HttpRequestHeader, Stream[F, Body]) => Either[HttpResponse[F], Stream[F, HttpResponse[F]]`
+Server routing is a micro-dsl language to allow fast monadic composition of a parser, that is essentially a function `(HttpRequestHeader, Stream[F, Body]) => Either[HttpResponse[F], Stream[F, HttpResponse[F]]`
-where on right side there is result when parser matches, and on left side there is response when parser fail to match.
+where on the right side there is the result when the parser matches, and on the left side there is the response when the parser fails to match.

-Thanks to parsers ability to compose, you can build quite complex routing constructs, that are yet readable:
+Thanks to the parser's ability to compose, you can build quite complex routing constructs, that remain readable:

 ```
 import spinoco.fs2.http.routing._